 First, the good news.
 You can sue a contractor for breach of contract, even without a written contract.
 Actually, the contractor can sue you as well.

 Something called the statute of frauds—a legal doctrine describing when a contract must be written in order to be enforceable—does not bar the enforcement of an oral contract for the provision of services.

 Then it's a matter of proving the oral contract existed, however.
 You can end up with a classic he-said-she-said situation.

-However, an alleged oral contract does create difficult evidentiary questions for the judge.
-As the plaintiff (the person suing), you would have the burden of proving not only that you entered into such a contract, but that you and your contractor had agreed to a specific type of carpet, and that she then provided a different type of carpet.
+An alleged oral contract creates difficult evidentiary questions for the judge.
+As the plaintiff (the person suing), you would have the burden of proving not only that you entered into such a contract, but that (continuing with an earlier example) you and your contractor agreed to a specific type of carpet, and that she then provided a different type of carpet.

 As to the specifics, you might need to come up with additional evidence, such as emails between you and your contractor, a witness to your conversations, or perhaps even carpet swatch samples that she provided.